LuckyKoala/LiveScreep/README.md

 * Maintain walls and ramparts
 * Guardian will try stay in rampart and fight invaders
 * Automatically active safe mode and send notification to player if the room can't handle the attack
-* Implemented logic of drop-mining, container-mining and link-mining
+* Implemented drop-mining, container-mining, link-mining and remote-mining.

 NOTE: Currently room plan system is under development, structures planned by LiveScreep may overlapped, but it will not dismantle anything for now.